kinow/kinoshita.eti.br/_posts/2020-08-16-finding-ryokokosho-in-taiwan.md

 ### It is in Taipei

 Another hint at the date of the synonym entry is the next part, Taihoku.
 The capital of Taiwan is Taipei, written as 「台北」.
-Reading those two characters in Japanese, a possible way to read it would be Tai-Hoku.

 Taipei was officially [renamed to Taihoku](https://en.wikipedia.org/wiki/Taipei) in 1895 when Japan annexed Taiwan.
+Taihoku is the Japanese reading of the Taipei Chinese characters.

 Curiously, Taihoku [is still in use](https://languagelog.ldc.upenn.edu/nll/?p=40072) in Japan.
-But so is Taipei.
+Oh, and so is Taipei by the way.
+Must be confusing for non-locals to find both names in documents, sites, newspapers, etc.

 ### Now, where is Ryukokosho?

 This was the tricky part.

-The name of many [places in Japan](https://en.wikipedia.org/wiki/Place_names_in_Japan) have the last part representing the kind of place it is.
+The name of many [places in Japan](https://en.wikipedia.org/wiki/Place_names_in_Japan) includes a useful suffix.
 For example:

 - -ken for prefecture, as in Kumamoto-ken
 - -shi for the city, as in Kumamoto-shi
-- -ku for the wad of a city, as in Tokyo-ku
+- -ku for the ward of a city, as in Tokyo-ku
 - -mura for village, as in Kamikuishiki-mura
 - -hoku or kita- for North, as in Hokkaido, Taihoku, or Kita-ku
 - -shima or -jima for island, as in Iwo-Jima

 Looking at -sho, and -kosho, nothing came to my mind.
-With some help of Jisho.org, it looked like it could be this old character for "manor; villa", 「庄」, read as shou or shō.
+With some help of Jisho.org, I found this old character for "manor; villa", 「庄」, read as shou or shō.

 Many words when translated to English lose their vowels, like Toukyou that becomes Tokyo, and Kyouto becomes Kyoto.
 So maybe shou lost its u, and became sho?